ColderON/ESP32-Relay-Control-Module-Web-Server-permanently-save-for-relay-names./README.md

 # esp32_8relays
 .ino file for Arduino IDE

-My first attempt at working with microcontrollers, I tested different options.
+My first attempt at working with microcontrollers.